BonnyAD9/uamp/UNRELEASED.md

 - Add option to specify the port and address of the server when starting uamp
     - When used when starting gui, this will disable config saves in the gui
 - Get playback info from running instance with `uamp i info`
+- Scroll playlist to show the currently playing song

 ## Bugfixes
 - Mute would not work properly if you save muted player